VolobuievKostiantyn/Ideas/README.md

 # Ideas
+: A shop of unique, one-of-a-kind food and baked goods.
+Each dish is unique.

 : Service to show any amount of anything, for example show me 1 billion of cars/elephants/whatever

 : Point finger moving simulator.
 Boost your quick reading everywhere!
 Highlight text in all applications with reading text.